GarlicizedMaverick/Variable-X-Engine-Godot-4/README.md

 * Knockback State
   * In the SNES games, the knockback state lasts 31 frames (~0.51666 seconds) but I have it set to 0.3 (closer to the Zero/ZX games)
   * In the SNES and GBC games, X could cancel the knockback state by grabbing onto a wall.
 I have implemented this.
+  * If X gets hit while sliding down a wall, he gets knocked off of the wall, but is able to grab it immediately in the SNES/GBC games.
+I've implemented this.
+In all of the other X(-esque) games, the player can't regrab the wall *at all*.
   * X can wall jump out of the knockback state if he's close enough to a wall, though this behavior isn't in ANY post-Classic Mega Man title.
 * Invincibility Frames
   * Last for exactly 1.5 second (90 frames at 60 Hz) by default.
 This is slightly inaccurate to the SNES games which have an i-frame period of 93 frames.
 Although, the Zero/ZX games use 90 frames